Fear Not: How to Overcome What's Holding You Back

 I feel inadequate.
 Rudderless.
 Poised on the brink of failure.

-These feelings can keep me from trying anything new, which limits me to doing only what I have done in the past.
+These feelings can keep me from trying anything new, which limits me to doing only what I've done in the past.
 I'm not saying there's no value in the tried-and-true.
 But the world keeps changing.
 We keep changing.
 It may be unsettling at times, but we have to accept new things.
 We have to at least examine new information and new ways of doing things.
 As much as I might wish things to remain permanently stable and predictable, that just isn't reality.

 Some fear is useful.
 Fear in a dangerous situation is a survival mechanism, and it causes us to fight or flee.
 But fear of something we imagine, that isn't happening now, holds us back.
 Much of what we fear never happens, so we've wasted energy and strength for nothing.